pneff93/ccloud-clients-oauth/README.md

 ### Create Secrets

 In the application on the left bar under Certificates & secrets, create new client secrets.
-Copy the client secret value.
+Copy the client's secret value.

 ### Verify Token